varigit/freertos-variscite/boards/som_mx8mp/driver_examples/ecspi/polling_b2b_transfer/slave/readme.txt

 Prepare the Demo
 ================
 1. Connect proper power supply and J-Link Debug Probe to the board, switch SW8 to power on the board
-2. Connect a USB cable between the host PC and the J23 USB port on the target board.
+2. Connect a proper cable between the host PC and the J18 header (pins UART4 TX, RX and GND) on the target board..
 3. Open a serial terminal with the following settings:
     - 115200 baud rate
     - 8 data bits